Free Kitchen Hacks eBook

-Looking for a wholesome family-style meal, but don’t have time or energy to stand over a hot stove for hours?
+Looking for a delicious family-style meal, but don’t have time or energy to stand over a hot stove for hours?

-This Meatless Chili With Lentils only requires one pot, a handful of ingredients, and a casual 10 minutes of your time before it does all the work for you on its own.
+This Meatless Chili with Lentils only requires one pot, a handful of ingredients, and a casual 10 minutes of hands-on time before it does all the work for you on its own.

 My best friend’s mom made THE BEST turkey chili growing up, and we would just sit on the couch and eat it by the pound with our favorite blue corn tortilla chips.